-CLINICAL ACTIVITY (continued) Excellent Participation in significant self-assessment activities and audits of one's own practice that have led to improvements in quality, efficiency or outcomes of care.
-Significant involvement in health care advocacy, community service or other activities that shape public policy on health care or that address health disparities.
-Evidence of health care-related scholarship (for example, grants, publications, authoritative review articles, national presentations, innovations or other activities that advance the science and practice of health care quality improvement.)
+CLINICAL ACTIVITY (continued) Meritorious Excellent Participation in significant self-assessment activities and clinical audits of one's own practice that have led to improvements in quality, equity, efficiency or outcomes of care.
+Significant involvement in health care advocacy, community service, community-based participatory research programs, or other activities that shape public policy on health care, address racism and inequities in the healthcare system or that address community health and healthcare needs.
+Evidence of health care-related scholarship (for example, grants, research publications, books or book chapters, significant case series or case reports, patient care guidelines or clinical information systems, authoritative review articles, national presentations, reports related to healthcare innovations or reports that promote healthcare quality or patient safety or that advance the science and practice of healthcare quality improvement.
+Recognition by trainees or professional colleagues (for example, pharmacists, nurses, advanced practice providers or practice managers) for possessing the attributes of an excellent clinician, such as knowledge, judgment, technical skill, teamwork, communication skill, compassion, respect and altruism.
+Recognition by patients for possessing the attributes of an excellent clinician, such as attentiveness, communication skill, compassion and respect.
+Nomination for, or receipt of, honors or awards for clinical excellence or professionalism.